 Wandering the wooded outskirts of Vienna, you might find yourself viewing a remarkably beautiful 19th-century Palladian villa with a garden filled with art installations.
-Unlike most villas in the city hills, you can actually go into this one: the Ernst Fuchs Museum features the works and life of the same-named Austrian artist.
+Unlike most villas in the city hills, you can actually go into this one as it contains the Ernst Fuchs Museum.

-- Beautifully-restored house full of Fuchs’s art, furniture, and interior design (he co-founded the Vienna School of Fantastic Realism)
+- Full of Fuchs’s art, furniture, and interior design

 - Be sure to look at the fountain complex out in the gardens, too